-6 Curriculum
+7 Curriculum

-- 6.1 We are committed to ensuring that our pupils are offered a broad and balanced curriculum that aims to prepare them for life in modern Britain.
-We encourage our pupils to be inquisitive learners who are open to new experiences and are tolerant of others. - 6.2 Our values support the development of the whole child as a reflective learner within a calm, caring, happy and purposeful atmosphere.
-Teaching the school's core values alongside the fundamental British values supports quality teaching and learning, whilst making a positive contribution to the development of a fair, just and civil society. - 6.3 We aim to provide a safe space in which pupils can understand the risks associated with terrorism and develop the knowledge, skills and confidence to be able to challenge extremist views.
+- 7.1 We are committed to ensuring that our pupils are offered a broad and balanced curriculum that aims to prepare them for life in modern Britain.
+We encourage our pupils to be inquisitive learners who are open to new experiences and are tolerant of others. - 7.2 Our shared values support the development of the whole child as a reflective learner within a calm, caring, happy and purposeful atmosphere.
+Teaching the school's core values alongside the fundamental British values supports quality teaching and learning, whilst making a positive contribution to the development of a fair, just and civil society. - 7.3 We aim to provide a safe space in which pupils can understand the risks associated with terrorism and develop the knowledge, skills and confidence to be able to challenge extremist views.
 We will include opportunities in the curriculum for pupils to build resilience to pressure and to develop the skills they need to recognise and stay safe from abuse and radicalisation.
-In particular:

-- PSHEE lessons will be used along with tutor periods/form periods to teach pupils to understand and manage risks associated with terrorism and radicalisation, resist pressure, make safer choices and seek help if necessary. - By promoting British values such as tolerance and respect as indicated above. - 6.4 Through citizenship, religious education and other relevant subject syllabus with focus on democracy, diversity, mutual respect and managing debates around contentious issues.
+In particular: - PSHE lessons will be used along with tutor periods/form periods to teach pupils to understand and manage risks (including online) associated with terrorism and radicalisation, resist pressure, make safer choices and seek help if necessary.
+By promoting British values such as tolerance and respect as indicated above.